AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 ### Partner Level Opt-Out with Device ID calls

+The partner-level opt-out helps you opt out from data collection by specific Audience Manager partners.
 You can opt-out from data collection on a given device ID for a brand by making the following calls to the [DCS API](/help/using/api/dcs-intro/dcs-api-reference/dcs-api-reference-overview.md):

 | Opt-Out Using | Code Sample |
 |--- |--- |